-The accounting records are maintained in Omani Rial which is the functional and presentation currency for these financial statements.
+The accounting records are maintained in Omani Rial.

 Following are the significant accounting policies applied by the Company consistently to all the periods presented.

 Foreign currencies

 Any currency other than the functional currency is considered as a foreign currency.
 Transactions in foreign currencies are translated to Omani Rials at the rates of exchange prevailing on the date of the transactions.
 Monetary assets and liabilities denominated in foreign currencies are translated to Omani Rials using the exchange rate at the reporting date.